ablanco1950/LaneDetection_Template/README.md

 The problem is to determine the threshold level, which is attempted to be achieved through an empirical formula and, if a detection is not achieved, the threshold level is adjusted downwards in several successive steps, which cannot be many due to cv.matchTemplate's tendency to detect false positives.

-As proof, a low-quality video is used in circumstances at night with different lighting, shadows and streetlights and nearby trees with their shadows, made by a pedestrian approaching and leaving the lane.
+As test, a low-quality video is used in circumstances at night with different lighting, shadows and streetlights and nearby trees with their shadows, made by a pedestrian approaching and leaving the lane.
 The results can be compared with those obtained in the project: https://github.com/ablanco1950/Directs_Object_Following_Lane , that uses the same video.